Karna – Heinously Cast Aside at Birth

 Seeing his happy smile made it even more difficult for Pritha to carry out her task.
 She looked away guiltily.
 She also put a pouch full of gold coins next to the baby.
 It looked like she was trying to assuage her guilt with materialistic comforts and wealth.

 She closed the lid and set the casket on the river, and watched with a heavy heart as it floated away from her.
-Pritha knew she was scarred for life and nothing could ever heal that.
+Pritha knew she was scarred for life, and nothing could ever heal that.

 Kunti was rudely shaken out of her reverie by the sounds of raucous, humiliating cries!
+She had almost forgotten that she was Pritha at some point in time.

 “You have no place among Kshatriyas!
 Go away from here!”